The Sanofi scholarships are designed to support high-achieving female third-level students with the potential to become business leaders

 The recipients – Clara Kennedy from Tullogher, Co Kilkenny who’s a first-year student on the Bachelor of Science in Applied Biology and Niamh Malone from Ferrybank, Waterford who’s in second year of the Bachelor of Business Studies (Hons) with Chinese – will now benefit from a package of supports designed to help them reach their full potential.

-Presenting the inaugural scholarships, Ruth Beadle, Site Head, Sanofi Waterford, said: “Clara and Niamh are great ambassadors for WIT but also for their families, communities and former schools.
+Presenting the inaugural scholarships, Ruth Beadle, Site Head, Sanofi Waterford, said: “Clara and Niamh are great ambassadors for SETU but also for their families, communities and former schools.
 Most of all, they remind us of the adage about young people being our future – it is their energy, intelligence and ideas that will deliver the Ireland of tomorrow.

 “At Sanofi, we are keen to promote diversity and to address the gender imbalance in certain professions.
 We’re delighted to contribute to promoting the exciting careers that exist in Ireland’s thriving life sciences sector through this scholarship and other outreach initiatives that we lead or support.”